Evan Dando was a rock star with a well-known drug problem. His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.

 In subsequent years, Dando has continued an up and down trajectory.

-He has detoxed a number of times, and fallen off the wagon a number of times.
+He has detoxed, and relapsed, a number of times.
 He still tours regularly, and has been back to Australia for other solo performances.
-His live presence is still somewhat hit and miss, he has good nights and bad, which has almost become part of buying a ticket to watch him perform.
+His live presence remains hit and miss; there are good shows and bad, which has almost become part of buying a ticket to watch him perform.

 Recalling his infamous Hi Fi Bar gig in an interview in 2006, Dando simply dismissed the whole thing: